Diversity and Inclusion

 Discrimination can be negative (direct or indirect) or positive.

-- Direct discrimination is where a person in a group is treated less favourably than others because of race, gender, disability or sexuality or other difference.
+- Direct discrimination is where a person in a group is harmed by being treated less favourably than others because of personal or cultural features including race, age, gender, disability, nature of partnership, sexual orientation, religion or belief, pregnancy/maternity or other difference.

 - Indirect discrimination is where practices imposed by an organisation have a disproportionate negative effect on a particular person or group.